-Rick Vernon is an employment attorney who defends employers against all workplace claims made by individuals (applicants, employees and former employees), governmental agencies or other organizations.
+Rick Vernon is a retired principal emeritus of Lerch Early.
+He was an employment attorney who defended employers against all workplace claims made by individuals (applicants, employees and former employees), governmental agencies or other organizations.
 These encompass discrimination allegations, wage and hour disputes, EEOC complaints, sexual harassment claims, and others at the local, state, and federal level in Maryland and Washington, DC.

 Rick and his wife Estelle, a jeweler who exhibits at the Torpedo Factory, serve on the Board of Advisors of the Duke Cancer Institute.